 Pulmonary hypoplasia can be primary (genetic) or secondary to other diseases or environmental causes.
 The most common secondary causes are:

 Oligohydramnios: this is insufficient amniotic fluid, which is vital for lung development and physical expansion of lung tissue during fetal breathing movements.
-Oligohydramnios can be the result of renal dysfunction (the fetal kidney does not make the amniotic fluid) or placental abnormalities.
+Oligohydramnios can be the result of fetal renal dysfunction (the fetal kidney does not make the amniotic fluid) or placental abnormalities.

-Space-occupying lesions next to the developing lung: an enlarged heart or a congenital diaphragmatic hernia can anatomically impede lung growth.
+Space-occupying lesions compressing the developing lung: an enlarged heart or a congenital diaphragmatic hernia can anatomically impede lung growth.

-Abnormal diaphragmatic activity: central nervous system or musculoskeletal disease can result in an inability to properly expand lung tissue during fetal “inhalation.”
+Abnormal diaphragmatic activity: central nervous system or musculoskeletal disease (including congenital diaphragmatic hypoplasia, see below) can result in reduced motion of the diaphragm.
+This leads to an inability to properly expand lung tissue during fetal “inhalation.”
 Although a fetus does not breathe in air, breathing movements in utero bring amniotic fluid into the respiratory system for alveolar expansion and lung development.

 Q: How does oligohydramnios lead to neonatal respiratory distress?